Helicoverpa zea: Distribution

 The corn earworm is found in temperate and tropical regions of North America, with the exception of northern Canada and Alaska as it cannot overwinter in these areas.
 Helicoverpa zea found in the eastern United States also does not overwinter successfully.
 They live in Kansas, Ohio, Virginia, and southern New Jersey, but survival rate is mainly affected by the severity of the winter.
 Corn earworm moths regularly migrate from southern regions to northern regions depending on winter conditions.
 They are also found in Hawaii, the Caribbean islands, and most of South America, including Peru, Argentina, and Brazil.

 Cotton earworms have also been reported from China in 2002.

 The taxonomy of Helicoverpa was poorly understood for a long time.
 Many older works referring to "Heliothis obsoleta", a synonym of H. armigera, are actually about H. zea.

 Lifecycle and description

 Eggs

 Eggs are individually deposited on leaf hairs and corn silks (not in reference given).
 The eggs are initially pale green in color, but over time they turn yellowish and then grey.
 Eggs are 0.5 mm in height and average about 0.55 mm in diameter.
 They hatch after 66 to 72 hours of development.
-Once larvae have breached the chorion, they spend up to 85% of their time emerging from their shell.
-In this eclosion process, the larvae work to make the exit hole larger than their heads.
+Once larvae have breached the chorion, they spend up to 83% of eclosion making an exit hole larger than their heads.
 Larvae spend the rest of the time making a silk meshwork around the exit hole; this both helps them escape the shell and helps them find the shell afterwards so they can feed on it.
 After feeding on their shell, larvae rest about 3 minutes before they begin feeding on the plant material around them.